utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Compare schools by audit threshold

-For this next step, you might review the [Group & Aggregate] lesson from earlier in the semester.
+For this next step, you might review the [Group & Aggregate](https://vimeo.com/showcase/7320305/video/435910349) lesson from earlier in the semester.

-> NEED TO ADD LINK ^^^

 The last question we need to answer is how many schools were above or below the 8.5% threshold in 2015 and 2019.
 We could create sorts and count the rows, but there is a better way, which is why we created those threshold columns earlier.